OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/Schema version 9/Stylesheets/Geopackage stylesheets/ArcGIS Pro stylesheets (LYRX)/README.md

 # OS MasterMap Topography Layer
-*Road, Standard, Outdoor and Light styles*
+*Road, Outdoor, Light, Standard and Greyscale styles*

 These are **LYRX** files for OS MasterMap Topography Layer for the GeoPackage data format.

 We have added a new greyscale style for users to test and provide feedback via issues.
-After user testing we will provide this style in QML, LYR and SLD flavours too.
+After user testing we will provide this style in QML, LYR and SLD too.

+In 2024 we updated our Outdoor, Road and Light styles to reflect our changes to the OS Maps API.
+You can read about the changes here: https://www.ordnancesurvey.co.uk/blog/base-map-style-updates.
+Our legacy styles remain available for those who want to use them.

 ## Getting Started Guide